derpyzza/river/README.md

+> [!CAUTION]
+> This project is currently under construction, so most of what you see here is:
+> 1. very, very broken right now, and
+> 2. subject to change.
+> ---
+> With that in mind however, feel free to take a look around, and drop some feedback if you'd like.

 A Small superset of C that's transpiled down to C, with lots of syntax sugar.

-All ( or rather, most ) C code is valid river code, but river code is not at all valid C code.

 named river
 cause it flows down to C